rexresearch

 does not encompass the totality of what ‘religious experience’

-together, sharing the same beliefs and encountering similar
+people together, sharing the same beliefs and encountering

-experiences.
-These are aspects which science cannot replicate in a
+similar experiences.
+These are aspects which science cannot

-of God.
-Naturally a deity who advocated discourse would design the
+existence of God.
+Naturally a deity who advocated discourse

-human brain to allow interaction Ramachandran considers that brain
+would design the human brain to allow interaction Ramachandran

-some that includes religion.
-Since there is no real way one can
+for some that includes religion.
+Since there is no real way one

 nerotheologians must rely on faith to ‘stand fast’ on their